vortex314/serial2mqtt/README.md

 - USB devices coming and going should be tracked by serial2mqtt
 - Configuration can be command line and config file driven ( JSON )
 - serial2mqtt should be able to program the device through the serial interface, for this purpose a third party app will be launched with the concerned serial port as argument.

+## Optional
+The serial2mqtt should be able to reset the device ( hard reset )
+- The serial2mqtt should be able to program new code into the device

 # Protocol
 ## ASCII TEXT